History of South Sudan: Southern Policy

 Following Egypt's independence in 1922 and the assassination of Sudan's governor-general in 1924, British and Egyptian tensions soared.
 Britain evacuated all Egyptian military personnel from Sudan, drastically reduced the number of Egyptian civilians in Sudan, and took steps to minimize or eliminate the influence of Arabic speakers and Muslims in Southern Sudan.
 The "Anglo-Egyptian Condominium" by this time was only nominally maintained as a partnership between Egypt and Britain, as all power rested with British authorities.

 In the place of dismissed Muslim Sudanese and Egyptian administrators, Sudan's British authorities sought to implement a policy of "indirect rule", in which an indigenous elite would take a much larger role in local government.
 The colonial administration's specific goals for southern Sudan were articulated in the document Southern Policy, written by Harold MacMichael in 1928.

-The Southern Policy sought to promote English rather than Arabic as the Lingua franca, limit Arab immigrant traders from the north, and create an English-speaking, class of administrative, clerical, and technical staff in the south draw from local tribes.
+The Southern Policy sought to promote English rather than Arabic as the Lingua franca, limit Arab immigrant traders from the north, and create an English-speaking, class of administrative, clerical, and technical staff in the south drawn from local tribes.
 For the first time, expanding southern education became a growing priority for the government.
 Despite the shift in policy, the budget for government schools always remained small, missionary schools remained dominant, and the first secondary school was only opened in Rumbek in 1949.

 Southern Sudan did not see any fighting during World War II, except a few clashes with Italian soldiers on the border between South Sudan and Ethiopia.
 However, the colonial authorities exported food during this period, causing acute food shortages and famine conditions in different parts of southern Sudan between 1940 and 1945.